A Guide to Growing Artichoke Plant

 Read more

 This viral disease causes stunted growth and distorted, curled leaves, often transmitted by aphids.
-To manage, control aphid populations and promptly remove infected plants.
+To manage, you can control aphid populations and promptly remove infected plants.

 Read more